YashBaviskar1/odin-recipes/README.md

 # odin-recipes

-Simple Recipes.
-Website Project made by following the course of The Odin Project Fundamentals.
+Simple Recipes Website Project made by following the course of The Odin Project Fundamentals.